UPLME: Uncertainty-Aware Probabilistic Language Modelling for Robust Empathy Regression: Abstract

 \section{Abstract}

-Supervised learning for empathy regression is challenged by noisy self-reported empathy scores.
+Noisy self-reported empathy scores challenge supervised learning for empathy regression.
 While many algorithms have been proposed for learning with noisy labels in textual \emph{classification} problems, the \emph{regression} counterpart is relatively under-explored.
-We propose UPLME, an uncertainty-aware probabilistic language modelling framework to capture label noise in the regression setting of empathy detection.
-UPLME includes a probabilistic language model that predicts both empathy score and heteroscedastic uncertainty and is trained using Bayesian concepts with variational model ensembling.
-We further introduce two novel loss components: one penalises degenerate Uncertainty Quantification (UQ), and another enforces the similarity between the input pairs on which we predict empathy.
-UPLME provides state-of-the-art performance (Pearson Correlation Coefficient: $0.558\rightarrow0.580$ and $0.629\rightarrow0.634$) in terms of the performance reported in the literature in two public benchmarks, having label noise.
-Through synthetic label noise injection, we show that UPLME is effective in separating noisy and clean samples based on the predicted uncertainty.
+We propose \emph{UPLME}, an uncertainty-aware probabilistic language modelling framework to capture label noise in empathy regression tasks.
+One of the novelties in UPLME is a probabilistic language model that predicts both empathy scores and heteroscedastic uncertainty, and is trained using Bayesian concepts with variational model ensembling.
+We further introduce two novel loss components: one penalises degenerate Uncertainty Quantification (UQ), and another enforces similarity between the input pairs on which empathy is being predicted.
+UPLME achieves state-of-the-art performance (Pearson Correlation Coefficient: $0.558\rightarrow0.580$ and $0.629\rightarrow0.634$) in terms of the performance reported in the literature on two public benchmarks with label noise.
+Through synthetic label noise injection, we demonstrate that UPLME is effective in distinguishing between noisy and clean samples based on the predicted uncertainty.
 UPLME further outperform (Calibration error: $0.571\rightarrow0.376$) a recent variational model ensembling-based UQ method designed for regression problems.
+Code is publicly available at \url{https://github.com/hasan-rakibul/UPLME}.